 Step 3: Run a parallel test.
 Source the same role using both your manual process and the AI tool simultaneously.
 Track time-to-fill, number of qualified candidates surfaced, response rates, and cost.
 Two to three parallel tests give you enough data to make a case internally.

 Step 4: Review and calibrate.
-After each test, review the AI's recommendations.
-Accept or pass on candidates - this feedback loop trains the system and improves results over time.
-Pin's ~70% candidate acceptance rate reflects what happens after teams calibrate through a few hiring cycles.
+After each test, review the AI’s recommendations.
+Accept or pass on candidates, and this feedback loop trains the system, improving results over time.
+Pin’s 83% candidate acceptance rate reflects what happens after teams calibrate through a few hiring cycles.

 Step 5: Expand gradually.
 Once you’ve validated the AI approach on high-volume roles, extend it to mid-volume positions.
 Keep manual sourcing active for executive, confidential, and ultra-niche searches where human networks add irreplaceable value.